 7 strategies to enhance donor engagement for your nonprofit

-The gold standard in donor engagement today is personalized communication.
-Unfortunately, because reaching out to donors in a personal way is so resource-heavy and time-consuming, many organizations fail to do this as well as they should.
+Personalized communication is gold standard in donor engagement today.
+Unfortunately, because reaching out to donors in a personal way has been historically resource-heavy and time-consuming, many organizations fail to do this as well as they should.

 1. Make it personal

-No matter what type of nonprofit you’re raising money for, when you dig down to find the cause behind low donor engagement and re-engagement, you’ll often find the same complaint.
-Namely, that donors don’t feel adequately appreciated for their generosity.
-When a donor makes a donation, they expect to be thanked for it as soon as possible; the longer you wait, the more likely you are to lose that donor’s loyalty.
+No matter what type of organization you are, when you dig down to find the cause behind low donor engagement and re-engagement, you’ll often find the same root cause.
+Namely, donors that don’t feel adequately appreciated for their generosity.
+When a donor makes a donation, they expect to be thanked for it as soon (and as personally) as possible.
+The longer you wait, the more likely you are to lose that donor’s loyalty.

 The most impactful “thank you” is a personalized one that mentions the exact gift given and also includes information that shows you know the donor well—like remembering the name of their spouse or sending good wishes for a recent anniversary.
 Phone calls are more personal than letters or emails, but in a busy office where each fundraiser is responsible for nurturing a large number of donors, this is rarely possible.
-Fortunately, modern technology introduces a tantalizing new form of personal greeting in the form of video.
+Personalized video messages can create a one-to-one connection with your donors that gives personal touches like seeing the face of someone who directly benefited from their donation and hearing their name as part of the special recognition.

 Such messages can be recorded ahead of time and used for multiple purposes, including showcasing a certain fund, thanking a donor for a gift, and sending seasonal greetings, congratulations or other special messages.